bertsanders/restbucks/README.md

 project.

 ### Project Requirements
-1. Create a new order for coffee
+1. Create a new customerOrder for coffee
+1. Show all the orders
-1. Monitor the status of the order
+1. Monitor the status of the customerOrder
-1. Update the order before it is finished
+1. Update the customerOrder before it is finished
-1. Cancel the order before it is finished
+1. Cancel the customerOrder before it is finished
-1. Pay for the order
+1. Pay for the customerOrder
-1. Accept the order (i.e., take the coffee off the counter)
+1. Accept the customerOrder (i.e., take the coffee off the counter)

 # Technology Overview